Graduate, Te Kawa Mataaho – Public Service Commission

 Bachelor of Arts in International Studies

-Understanding more than one language and culture is crucial today’s day and age, says Chikita Kodikal who came to AUT to enrol in Bachelor of Arts and Bachelor of Laws double degrees.
+Understanding more than one language and culture is crucial in today’s day and age, says Chikita Kodikal who came to AUT to enrol in Bachelor of Arts and Bachelor of Laws double degrees.
+After completing her studies in early 2021, she is now part of the highly sought-after graduate programme at Te Kawa Mataaho – Public Service Commission.

 “Knowing different languages will enable you to connect and network with a broader audience.
 By studying the International Studies major you have the ability to learn in dynamic environments that go beyond the pages of a textbook and walls of a classroom.

 “The Bachelor of Arts offers a diverse array of courses that can shape students into global citizens.
 It teaches students to think critically and problem solve in a constantly changing, superdiverse society.
-Once I finish my studies, I aspire to work with vulnerable communities in some capacity.
-I want to be able to empower them and be a voice for the voiceless.”
+I aspire to work with vulnerable communities to be able to empower them and be a voice for the voiceless.”

 Deciding to come to AUT for her university study was easy, Chikita says.